JenBauer/jenbauer_com/content/NoveltyInStructure.md

 ### Expanding on the idea.
 If you are inclined, you can extend this concept to work, school, family, and many other sorts of tasks that often need to be completed within a set time or a set day.
 Finding opportunities for combinations and flexibility is key!

+You may also find that you need to adjust these time blocks to be longer or shorter as you go.
+This is not only natural, but encouraged.
+The idea here is to find the system that works *for you* in the best way possible, rather than matching a schedule I or anyone else on the internet shows you.

+### The final revelation: What time is left?
+This approach highlighted the inverse of my available time for me also.
+If I am spending an hour or so every morning and every evening doing specific self-care tasks, then *what time is left for the rest?*  When you have your critical items blocked out, you may realize that there isn't as much time to do *all the things* as you are hoping for.

+For me, there was a mourning time for how seemingly carefree my life was before parenthood, marriage, even my professional life.
+It was all so free-flowing and creative.
+I don't live in the past, though, so I know that it's incredibly important to see what the bounds are for my time.
+This was a way to cull my task list down to what matters most.

 ### A foundation for doing what matters dynamically.
 This approach took me considerable time to arrive to.
 I have other systems of repeating tasks, setting priorities, and otherwise trying to cajole myself forward, but at the foundation is this setup.
 I have a clear aversion to rigidity or overly-prescribing my day and task list, despite needing to balance so many categories of things to get done.